 St Croix Travel Guide

 Less developed than St Thomas, St Croix is the largest and most remote of the three inhabited Virgin Islands.
-Covered in forested hills and fertile lowlands, it is also surrounded by coral reefs providing excellent diving opportunities, particularly along the north coast.
+Covered in forested hills and fertile lowlands, it's also surrounded by coral reefs providing excellent diving opportunities, particularly along the north coast.

 Christiansted is a lively town offering trips to the tiny Buck Island as a popular excursion.
 Frederiksted is smaller and a sleepy destination, apart from the occasional cruise ship arrival and passengers indulging in a spree of duty-free shopping.